 Fungal nail infection (also called onychomycosis) is responsible for approximately 50% of all nail disease and in western countries it appears to be on the rise* due to our ageing populations and lifestyle changes.

-If you suspect you have fungal nail infection there are many treatments available—although success rates vary greatly.
+If you suspect you have a fungal nail infection there are many treatments available—although success rates vary greatly.

 Treating fungal nail